elianapark/front-end/README.md

 - Built with pure JavaScript and HTML
 - When the button is pressed, the application will find where the rabit is
 ![ezgif com-video-to-gif](https://user-images.githubusercontent.com/70451816/104246389-c0797400-541a-11eb-8504-8596070af591.gif)

+### 007
+- Built with JavaScript, HTML, and CSS
+- Wherever a mouse follows, it will show where the mouse is located